dveldhoen/easyinvoice/README.md

         // "custom3": "custom value 3"
     },
     "information": {
+        // Invoice number
         "number": "2021.0001",
+        // Invoice data
         "date": "12-12-2021",
+        // Invoice due date
         "due-date": "31-12-2021"
     },
+    // The products you would like to see on your invoice
-    "products": [
+    // Total values are being calculated automatically "products": [
         {
             "quantity": 2,